JohnSnowLabs/johnsnowlabs/docs/en/alab/training_configurations.md

 ## Assertion Status

 NER configurations for the healthcare domain are often mixed with Assertion Status labels.
-In this case, Annotation Lab offers support for training both types of models in one go.
+In this case, Generative AI Lab offers support for training both types of models in one go.
 After the training is complete, the models will be listed in the Pretrained Labels section of the Project Configuration.
 Information such as the source of the model and time of training will be displayed as well.

 Once the model(s) has been trained, the project configuration will be automatically updated to reference the new model for prediction.
 Notice below, for the Assertion Status **Label** tag the addition of model attribute to indicate which model will be used for task pre-annotation for this label.